Brought to you by Semicolon Software, makers of Solitaire Till Dawn.

 Tip #4: Uncover Precious Cards

 At move 13, we're ready to discard our first King.
 Which one should we choose?
 There are three available.
 The way to decide is to look for "precious" cards beneath them that we want to reveal.
-The K of Diamonds has an Ace under it; that would be good to expose, so that we're ready in case we deal a 2 onto the discard pile.
+The K has an Ace under it; that would be good to expose, so that we're ready in case we deal a 2 onto the discard pile.
 Beware of lost opportunities -- nothing hurts more than discarding the last 2 when the last Ace isn't available yet.
-But in this case, we decided that the K of Clubs is a better bet.
+But in this case, we decided that the K is a better bet.
 It's covering a Queen, which hints that we'll have trouble getting rid of many more Kings until we get rid of this one.
-And farther under is the J of Diamonds, so you can see that we want to clear this pile as early as we can.
+And farther under is the J, so you can see that we want to clear this pile as early as we can.

 Time to take stock.
 We see that we've discarded all four Kings; good, that's one set of hazards successfully avoided!
 There's a Queen left, but it's no problem because it's in the hand and will be discarded automatically when its turn comes.